 A separate Video Processor Power Supply provides power to the Kalypso Video Processor.
-The same type of power supply is used by Kalypso Classic and Kalypso HD systems.
-The Video Processor Power Supply frame holds up to three Video Processor Power Supply modules (Figure 35).
+The Video Processor Power Supply frame holds up to three Video Processor Power Supply modules (Figure 27).
 Two modules are required for system operation.
 The third module is an optional backup.
 A locking bracket can be slid down to secure the modules in their slots.

-Figure 35.
+Figure 27.
 Kalypso Video Processor Power Supply, Front View

-Power connectors are located on the rear of the Video Processor Power Supply (Figure 36), including a special connector for feeding power to the Video Processor.
+Power connectors are located on the rear of the Video Processor Power Supply (Figure 28), including a special connector for feeding power to the Video Processor.
 Each module has its own power connection.
 Though not required, we recommend each module be plugged into a separate AC circuit.

-Figure 36.
+Figure 28.
 Kalypso Video Processor Power Supply, Rear View